ShawHahnLab/igseqhelper/README.md

 # IgSeq Helpers

-My attempt at generalizing the R and Python code I've written for Ryan's IgG analysis into something usable for other antibody work (like IgM -> IgDiscover).
-This is currently still *very* Ryan-specific, but the goal is to detach it from that.
+My attempt at generalizing the R and Python code I've written for our Rhesus macaque antibody analyses.

 See Also: